PrimeEuler/jsix/README.md

 # jsix
-JISX is a UNIX like operating system with a kernal and shell written in javascript
+JISX is a UNIX like operating system with a kernel and shell written in javascript